 The admission requirements of colleges of law differ considerably.
-The student should communicate with the dean of the law school the student hopes to attend and should plan a program to meet the requirements of that school.
-Most law schools, including the ASU College of Law, require a baccalaureate degree for admission.
+The student should communicate with the admissions office of the law school the student hopes to attend and should plan a program to meet the requirements of that school.
+Most law schools, including the ASU College of Law, require a baccalaureate degree and completion of the Law School Admission Test (LSAT) for admission.

 Students who plan to complete a bachelor's degree before entering law school may follow any field of specialization in the W. P. Carey School of Business.
 Within the W. P. Carey School of Business are faculty members who are lawyers and who serve as advisors for students desiring a prelaw background.
+In addition to a student's assigned advisor, a prelaw advisor is available in the undergraduate office.
+More information is available on the prelaw Web site at asu.edu/duas/advising/prelaw.